 Data Flow Diagrams show the flow of data from external entities into the system, and from one process to another within the system.
 There are four symbols for drawing a

 - Rectangles representing external entities, which are sources or destinations of data.

 - Ellipses representing processes, which take data as input, validate and process it and output it.

-- Arrows representing the data flows, which can either, be electronic data or physical items.
+- Arrows representing the data flow, which can either, be electronic data or physical items.

 - Open-ended rectangles or a Disk symbol representing data stores, including electronic stores such as databases or XML files and physical stores such as filing cabinets or stacks of paper.